Eugene N. Lane: Life

-The son of linguist George Sherman Lane, he attended Episcopal High School in Alexandria, Virginia and studied from 1954 to 1958 at Princeton University (Salutatorian), then at Yale (MA 1960, Ph.D.
-1962).
+The son of linguist George Sherman Lane, he attended Episcopal High School in Alexandria, Virginia and studied from 1954 to 1958 at Princeton University (Salutatorian), then at Yale (MA, 1960; PhD, 1962).
 Winning a Fulbright Scholarship, he spent a year studying at the American School of Classical Studies in Athens, Greece before taking a faculty position at the University of Virginia from 1962 to 1966.
 He then went on to teach at the University of Missouri from 1966 to 2000.
 In the course of his career at the University of Missouri, he was chairman of the Classics Department and served as the Director of Graduate Studies.
 He taught courses in ancient and modern Greek, along with Latin and others covering classical civilizations.
 In 1992 he taught once again at the American School of Classical Studies where he was the director of the institution's first summer session.
 In 2000 he became professor emeritus at the University of Missouri.

 He died of complications of Parkinson's disease on New Year's Day 2007.